Despite Weak Canadian Employment Data, Market Watchers Eye Upside Potential for the Canadian Dollar Against the Yen

 12.01.2026

-- U.S. – Barkin: Remarks by the President of the Richmond Federal Reserve Bank
+- U.S. - Birkin: Remarks by the President of the Richmond Federal Reserve Bank

 - Bostic (U.S.): Remarks by the President of the Atlanta Federal Reserve Bank

-European currencies fell against the U.S. dollar as Germany’s November industrial production, released on the 9th, remained unchanged from the previous month at 0.8% year-on-year.The euro fell against the U.S. dollar for the fourth consecutive day, dropping from 1.1661 to 1.1617.
-On the 4-hour chart, the decline was driven by resistance at the 10-day moving average (MA), while on the daily chart, the price broke below the 75-day MA, which had previously provided support.
-However, during today’s Asian trading session, the pair has fully recovered the losses incurred over the weekend.
+European currencies fell as the euro weakened against the U.S. dollar after Germany’s November industrial production figures, released on the 9th, showed no change from the previous month’s 0.8% year-over-year growth.The euro-dollar pair fell for the fourth consecutive day, dropping from 1.1661 to 1.1617.
+On the 4-hour chart, the pair declined after encountering resistance at the 10-period moving average (MA), and on the daily chart, the price broke below the 75-period MA, which had previously provided support.
+However, during today’s Asian trading session, the pair has fully recouped the losses incurred over the weekend.